EDB Public Folder to Office 365 Migration Guide

 - Download and install the EdbMails application on your computer running on Windows OS.

-- Log in using your registered email address and password, or choose the 'Start Your Free Trial' option.
+- Log in using your registered email address and password, then click ‘Login’, or choose ‘Start Your Free Trial’ if you have not created an account yet to access the trial version.

 Step 2: Select EDB Recovery (Offline) and Migration